sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.
 </aside>

+### Description
+This script fetches all members from the Sigma API, handling pagination for large datasets.
+It retrieves a bearer token for authentication, constructs the API endpoint URL with pagination parameters, and iteratively fetches members until all pages are retrieved.
+The fetched member data is then formatted into a table for display in the console.
+If an error occurs during the process, it is logged accordingly.

 Query parameters page and limit are commonly used together in APIs to implement pagination.
 This mechanism allows clients to request data in discrete chunks or "pages", making it easier to handle large datasets.
 Here's how these parameters typically work together in API use cases:

 Many of Sigma's API operations support `page` and `limit` as query parameters.